fabric8-ui/ngx-fabric8-wit/README.md

 In ngx-fabric8-wit we use the [semantic-release plugin](https://github.com/semantic-release/semantic-release).
 That means that all you have to do is use the [AngularJS Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) and send a pull request.
-Once the PR is merged, a new release will be automatically published to npmjs.com.
+Once the PR is merged, a new release will be automatically published to npmjs.com and a release tag created on github.
 The version will be updated following semantic versionning rules.

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject** ([full explanation](https://github.com/stevemao/conventional-changelog-angular/blob/master/convention.md)):